 Apologists for Islam usually say the primary miracle that proves the truth of their religion is the unique literary quality of the Quran.
 But others offer additional miracles allegedly performed by Muhammad, the founder of Islam.
-One of the claims I addressed, made in a video put out by Muslim apologist Sheik Uthman, is that Muhammad split the moon in two and that several witnesses, including non-Muslims, saw it.
+An example of one such claim is in a video put out by Muslim apologist Sheik Uthman: that Muhammad split the moon in two and that several witnesses, including non-Muslims, saw it.

-Details about Muhammad and other witnesses come from Sahih al-Bukhari, which is a collection of hadiths, or collections of oral traditions about Muhammad.
+Details about Muhammad and other witnesses come from Sahih al-Bukhari, which is a collection of hadiths, or oral traditions about Muhammad.
 This collection was compiled by Muhammad al-Bukhari around the year 846, or over two hundred years after Muhammad died.
-That would be like saying the evidence we have that Jesus rose from the dead comes from St. Cyprian of Carthage in the year 250, where he claims Paul, Peter, and the Apostles saw Jesus rise from the dead, and then we know all these facts about Peter, like that he had a mother-in-law, etc.
+Using Sahih al-Bukhari to bolster the moon-splitting miracle would be like saying the evidence we have that Jesus rose from the dead comes from St. Cyprian of Carthage in the year 250, where he claims that Paul, Peter, and the other apostles saw Jesus rise from the dead, and then we know all these facts about Peter, like that he had a mother-in-law, etc.

 So I’m skeptical of this testimony, just as I’m skeptical of similar reports even in Catholicism of alleged miracles of the saints that come in stories first recorded hundreds of years later.
 This isn’t a case of me judging one religion with a different standard from how I judge my own.